* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 I tested:

-• The microwave (which produced the best results in my book)
+• The microwave: This produced the best results.

 Reheating corned beef in the microwave